siggib007/PiVault/README.md

 When you fetch a stored value, the decrypted string is printed in red font by default.
 You can change this by defining an environment variable called VALUECOLOR and setting it to one these colors: black, red, green, orange, blue, purple, cyan, lightgrey, darkgrey, lightred, lightgreen, yellow, lightblue, pink, lightcyan.

-Check out `Environment Variables.txt` for full details of possible environment variables and reach out if you have questions.
+Check out `Environment Variables.txt` for full details of possible environment variables, for each storage engine and reach out if you have questions.

 If you initiate the script without any arguments, except maybe the vault argument, you will be dropped into an interactive shell.
 You can also accomplish everything by using just command arguments.